csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

 ### Step 2: Register custom model in Model Registry

 Before we continue, we need to register our model.
 For this, we can go to AzureML Studio, select Models, then select Register.
-There, we can register our model as `Unspecified type` and reference the whole folder:
+There, we can register our model as `Unspecified type` and reference the whole folder, which contains all our model's artifacts:

 ![Upload model folder](/images/upload_model.png "Upload model folder")